ksu-cs-textbooks/cis300/content/appendix/vs/repos.md

 to Visual Studio and paste this URL into the text box labeled, "Repository location".
-In the text box below that, fill in a new folder you want to use for this repository on your machine, then click the "Clone" button (if you are asked for your GitHub login credentials, supply them).
-This will copy the Git repository from GitHub into the folder you selected, and open the solution it contains.
+In the text box below that, fill in a new folder you want to use for this repository on your machine, then click the "Clone" button (if you are asked to sign in to GitHub, click the link to sign in through your web browser).
+This will copy the Git repository from

-{{% notice tip %}}
-If you have a solution open in Visual Studio and want to clone another repository, you don't have to restart Visual Studio.
-First find the Team Explorer (if you don't see it, you can find it on the View menu), then click on the icon that looks like an electrical plug at the top.
-Scroll down to the section, "Local Git Repositories", and click the "Clone" link.
-Enter the addresses of the GitHub repository and the local repository into the two text boxes, and click the "Clone" button.
-This will add the repository to the list of local repositories.
-To open the solution it contains, double-click the name of the repository, then double-click the solution it contains.
-{{% /notice %}}
+GitHub into the folder you selected, and open the solution it contains.

 The following sections give an overview of how to use Visual Studio to edit and debug an application, as well as how to use Git within Visual Studio to maintain the local Git repository and synchronize it with the GitHub repository.